kmfdm303/FrontEndExampleProject/README.md

 </html>
 ```

-We can test out jquery by running a simple command in the browser's console.
+We can test out jquery by running a simple command in the browser's javascript console.
 Each of the different browsers has a tool to allow you to enter commands in the javascript console.
-Firebug is a good tool for firefox, Chrome has a built in tool, Explorer has a javascript command line tool and you can Enable development mode in Safari to get a console.
-If you can't get a javascript console in your browser, just google it.
+Firebug is a good tool for firefox, Chrome has a built in tool, Explorer has a javascript command line tool and you can Enable development mode in Safari to get a console as well.
+If you can't get a javascript console in your browser, just google it, it's there.
 Run the following command the javascript console.
 ```
 $(".titleBar").css("background-color", "#ff9933");
 ```